Estimated reading time: 4 minutes

 Eleuthero is considered one of the most powerful adaptogens for supporting occasional stress naturally.
 Eleuthero could benefit your mental focus and energy without jitters.

-You can take eleuthero daily as a nutritional supplement with Organic Sun Eleuthero tablets, or sip on eleuthero tea, such as Infuse Your Mood Herbal Tea.
+You can take eleuthero daily as a nutritional supplement with Organic Sun Eleuthero tablets.
 You can also add Sun Eleuthero extract to your snack and dessert recipes—one of our favorite snacks are these Organic Sun Eleuthero Energy Bars.
 Adding eleuthero into your daily nutrition regimen brings lots of added benefits and health effects to your body.

 3. Pumpkin Seeds